Honor Band Competition Rules and Entry

 6. The State Honor Band Adjudicators will be selected and compensated following the procedures outlined below:

 a.
-At the State level, up to 12 panels of five adjudicators will be organized through a coordinated by the Honor Band Adjudication Chair and State Band Chair.
+At the State level, up to 12 panels of five adjudicators will be organized through a coordinated effort by the Honor Band Adjudication Chair and State Band Chair.

 b.
 Adjudicators must be current TMEA members.